 Australia’s Byron Bay is the kind of place that sucks you in like a riptide.
 It really has a lot going for it; wherever you hail from and whatever you’re looking for, you’d be hard pushed not to like this place.
 This beautiful region on the New South Wales’ northern coast is dotted with natural wonders that can’t fail to leave a lasting impression.

-It is famous for its chilled vibe, glorious sunrises, beautiful beaches and epic nature, but that’s far from all … with Byron Bay, there’s always more.
+Byron Bay is famous for its chilled vibe, glorious sunrises, beautiful beaches and epic nature, but that’s far from all … with this place, there’s always more.
 The days will blur together here, as Byron Bay tends to give you the feeling that you’re living in a dream world.